HCLarsen/ical_parser.cr/README.md

 calendar = ICSStream.read(uri)  #=> #<IcalParser::Calendar:0x10868a5c0>
 calendar.class  #=> Calendar
 ```
 In most cases, an iCalendar stream will only contain one calendar object.
 However, the specification does allow for multiple calendar objects to be sequentially grouped in a single stream.
 If you are reading such a stream, the ICSStream.read method will only return the first calendar object.
-If you are working with a stream that may have multiple calendar objects, it's best to use the ICSStream.read_calendars method instead to get an array of Calendar objects.
+If you are working with a stream that may have multiple calendar objects, it's best to use the ICSStream#read_calendars method instead to get an array of Calendar objects.

 ```crystal
 filename = File.join(File.dirname(__FILE__), "files", "FIFA_World_Cup_2018.ics")